aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 $ aws efs describe-file-systems --file-system-id $EFS_ID
 ```

-Now we will need to create a StorageClass(https://kubernetes.io/docs/concepts/storage/storage-classes/) object configured to use the pre-provisioned EFS file system as part of this workshop infrastructure and use [EFS Access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) in provisioning mode.
+Now, we'll need to create a StorageClass(https://kubernetes.io/docs/concepts/storage/storage-classes/) object configured to use the pre-provisioned EFS file system as part of this workshop infrastructure and use [EFS Access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) in provisioning mode.

-We will be using Kustomize to create for us the storage class and to ingest the environment variable `EFS_ID` in the parameter `filesystemid` value in the configuration of the storage class object:
+We'll be using Kustomize to create for us the storage class and to ingest the environment variable `EFS_ID` in the parameter `filesystemid` value in the configuration of the storage class object:

 ```kustomization
 fundamentals/storage/efs/storageclass/efsstorageclass.yaml
 StorageClass/efs-sc
 ```

-Lets apply this kustomization:
+Let's apply this kustomization:

 ```bash
 $ kubectl apply -k /workspace/modules/fundamentals/storage/efs/storageclass